There is a reason people line up for hours and pay lots of money to ride roller coasters.

-Put your “consistent” self on the shelf for a day or so, and do something different, so out of the norm that it will throw people off.
+Put your “consistent” self on the shelf for a day or so, and do something different, so out of the norm that it will cause those around you to wonder.

 I have been taught throughout my life to be “content in all things”.